nikonyrh/imagegen-cuda-clj/benchmarks/readme.md

 Notes:

+- At times Octave was using only 1 core, I'm not sure why.
+Memory management?
+- Python was using at max only 3 - 3.5 cores, although the CPU has 4 cores + hyperthreading,
+I'm not sure why.
+Memory management?
 - JCuda `v1b` measures only the kernel execution time, `v1a` includes also the time it takes to transfer results from GPU to RAM.
 On larger images this step takes the majority of the time.
 Note that `launch!` is synchronous so you need to call `synchronize!` to get correct results.
+- JCuda doesn't use any dynamically allocated memory since all of the temporary values are kept in registers or spilled to GPU's RAM.
+Instead it sets the grid size dynamically based on the resulting image's resolution.